Why AI Agencies Are Leaving GoHighLevel in 2026 (And Where They're Going)

 GoHighLevel is a month-to-month subscription with no long-term contracts.
 You can cancel at any time from your account settings.
 Your data remains accessible for a limited period after cancellation, giving you time to export contacts and records.

-How do I migrate from GoHighLevel to Ciela?
+How do I migrate off GoHighLevel?

 Why are so many agencies leaving GoHighLevel?